-Educating for HCI at Scale is a recent article Dan published in ACM Interactions Magazine to share his views on the state of HCI education globally.
+Educating for HCI at Scale is an article Dan published in ACM Interactions Magazine to share his views on the state of HCI education globally.

 In 1991 Dan co-authored Human Factors in Product Design with William Cushman.
 This book, published by Elsevier, was the first of its kind to address the application of human factors engineering principles to consumer products.
 All previous works in the field had focused on military applications.
 Human Factors in Product Design became a popular textbook in Industrial Engineering and Industrial Design programs worldwide for more than a decade.